-For more information, go to: https://grad.uic.edu/funding-awards/graduate-college-waivers/
+For more information, go to: https://ahs.uic.edu/applying/tuition-and-aid/

-Students who are interested in receiving an allocated Graduate College waiver must speak to the Director of Graduate Studies, Eric Swirsky (eswir@uic.edu) or the Admissions and Records Officer (Mr. Rene Torres at retorres@uic.edu) for their academic program.
+Students who are interested in receiving an allocated Graduate College waiver must speak to the Director of Graduate Studies, Eric Swirsky (eswir@uic.edu) or the Admissions and Records Officer (Ms. Nedra Robinson at nedrar@uic.edu) for their academic program.
 All programs have a limited and fixed number of allocated waivers available; programs that have a high percentage of part-time students also have PT waivers available (requiring 8-11 hours of enrollment).
 All Graduate College waivers are requested by the academic program, not directly by the student.
 The Graduate College communicates these waiver recipients' information to Financial Aid each semester.